abulka/lcodemaps/README.md

 # Building your own Literate Code Maps

-By building a Code Map of a particular use case store of  code base, you will not only grow to understand the code, but you can refer to your code map in the future, and share it with colleagues.
+By building a Literate Code Map of a particular use case story in  your code base, you *will* end up understanding the source code - and be able to effectively fix a bug or add a feature.
+As a bonus, you can refer to your code map in the future, and share it with colleagues.

+>Think of building a Literate Code Map as the process of "taking notes" as you study code - something that most programmers aleady do.
+The benefit of a code map is that the diagram auto-lays out as it grows and changes, always looking good.
+Plus by following the 5 laws of literate code mapping, you have a simple methodology to follow rather than unstructured and undisciplined personal notes that cannot be shared and will likely end up in the bin.

 It is recommended to use [PlantUML](http://plantuml.com/) markup to generate your Literate Code Map diagrams.
+[GitUML](https://www.gituml.com) supports building Literate Code Map diagrams online with a built in PlantUML editor plus useful PlantUML snippets that support Literate Code Mapping e.g. adding a "code compartment" or cross reference.

-To create code subsections in boxes/classes, use the following markdown sytax e.g.:
+To create code compartment in boxes/classes, use the following markdown sytax e.g.:

     .. def myfunction(param1, param2): ..